Mock Spanish: Background

 English speakers in the United States have had a long history of connection and interaction with the Spanish language; first from Spain, and later from Mexico and other Latin American countries.
 The high degree of contact between Spanish and English in the United States inevitably led to loanwords, calques, code switching and other manifestations of interactions between language that are common throughout the world.

 In the late 1940s, the Puerto Rican journalist, poet and essayist Salvador Tió coined the terms Espanglish for Spanish spoken with some English terms, and the less commonly used Inglañol for English spoken with some Spanish terms.
 This linguistic phenomenon reflects the multicultural and multilingual nature of American society and involves mixing words, phrases, and grammatical elements from both languages within a single conversation or even a single sentence.
 Spanglish also includes unique neologisms and calques (literal translations).

-Beginning in the mid-1990s, English speaking academics in the United States influenced by Critical Race Theory began to theorize that the use of certain Spanish terms by native English speakers in certain contexts in the United States is a form of racism.
-This style of research has been characterized as "grievance studies" by its critics, which refers to a subcategory of academic culture that validates perceptions of social grievances over objective truth or nuanced social analysis.
+Beginning in the mid-1990s, English speaking academics in the United States influenced by critical race theory began to theorize that the use of certain Spanish terms by native English speakers in certain contexts in the United States is a form of racism.